 For every lot that appears in our auction catalogues, we ask the vendors' solicitors to provide us with legal information.
 This will generally include: Special Conditions of Sale, Title Deeds, Office Copy Entries, Searches (if applied for), Leases (if applicable), and any other pertinent information.
 You can request a Legal Pack prior to the auction.
 To order please phone or email our offices.
 Legal packs are also available for inspection at our offices or at the auction venue from 6pm onwards.

 Attend the Auction - The most popular method is to attend the auction in person.
 This way you can best guage the interest and activity for a lot.
 You should arrive at least 15 minutes before the auction begins to give yourself enough time to register and find a seat in the auction room.
 In order to bid you must first register at the 'Bidding Registration Desk' to receive a bidding number.
 You will be required to leave your contact details and your solicitors details.
 This will take a maximum of 5 minutes.
-A photo ID will be required to obtain a bidders number (Drivers License, Passport or ID Card).
+A photo ID will be required to obtain a bidders number (Drivers License, Passport or ID Card) along with a copy of a utility bill or bank statement.
 You will receive a coulour printed auction catalogue upon arriving at the auction along with any important changes and notifications (Known as a Catalogue Addendum).
 Bidding for a property will be regulated by the auctioneer who will also clearly announce bidding increments.
 You should bid clearly by raising your bidding number and should you be successful a member of staff will guide you through the process of deposit payment and contract completion.

 Telephone Bidding - If you cant make the auction in person you can still make a live bid by telephone for this property.
 You will give instruction live over the phone with one of our staff in the room who will bid on your behalf and relay activity in the auction room.
 To register for phone bidding for a lot simply browse to the online schedule and follow the links on the page entitled 'Phone Bidding Registration'.